avigewirtz/avigewirtz.github.io-/copy-of-gnu-compiler-collection-gcc/the-four-stage-build-process/README.md

 ### Halting the build process at any stage

-GCC provides command line options to halt the build process at any stage.
+`gcc` provides command line options to halt the build process at any stage.
 Here's a breakdown of the options:

-**`-E`:**  This instructs GCC to halt the build process after the preprocessing stage.
+**`-E`:**  This instructs `gcc` to halt the build process after the preprocessing stage.
 For example, if we invoke:

 ```bash
 gcc217 -E foo.c bar.c
 ```

-GCC will preprocess `foo.c` and `bar.c` and halt.
+`gcc` will preprocess `foo.c` and `bar.c` and halt.
 By default, the preprocessed output will be printed on stdout.
 To save it to `.i` files, we can use the `.o` option or the `>` redirection operator:&#x20;

 ```bash
 gcc217 -E foo.c -o foo.i